carpentries/sandpaper-docs/learners/migrating-from-styles.md

     ```

 #### Build and check your transitioned lesson
 At this stage, the `release/carpentries-incubator/YOUR-LESSON-NAME/` directory should contain a transitioned version of your lesson.
-To check how things are looking, open R in this directory and run `sandpaper::serve()`.
+To check how things are looking, [install the Workbench tools for your system](index.html#installation), then open R in this directory and run `sandpaper::serve()`.

 #### Optional: update your lesson's R script to produce a smoother transition
 While previewing this transitioned lesson site, you might see some problems in the content of your lesson site that appeared during the migration (Liquid comments (delineated by `{% comment %}` and `{% endcomment %}` tags) are one commonly-encountered artifact).
 These can be fixed by editing the lesson after transition, but for a cleaner commit history on your lesson you might wish to delete the transitioned lesson directory (inside the `release` folder), modify the R script for your lesson to handle those issues, and re-run the transition tool.
 (See [_Create an Rscript for your lesson_](#Rscript) above.)